Thursday, March 5 .......... Meat & Potatoes

 These events are offered as "Pay What You Decide" and open to the public, no RSVP required!
+Coffee, tea, and baked goods are available for purchase.
+Proceeds benefit the Community Arts Center.

 If you would be interested in volunteering to donate baked goods to any of the Coffee Houses, please contact Kate Rafas at krafas@caccc.org or call (814) 255-6515.